Seeed-Studio/wiki-documents/docs/Sensor/SenseCAP/SenseCAP_Indicator/Development_Tutorial/Develop_with_ESP32-S3/Button.md

 # **Tech Support**

-Don’t worry, we’ve got you covered!
-Please visit our [Seeed Official Discord Channel](https://discord.gg/cPpeuQMM) to ask your questions！
+Don't worry, we've got you covered!
+Please visit our [Seeed Official Discord Channel](https://discord.gg/cPpeuQMM) to ask your questions!

-If you have large order or customization requirment, please contact iot@seeed.cc
+If you have large order or customization requirement, please contact iot@seeed.cc